Audition / Portfolio Submission for LMU Theatre Arts

 - November 1 - early decision, early action, spring transfers

 No DVDs accepted.
 Please submit in MP4 format or via public YouTube or Google video link.
-Please use the same name on your video audition email as the name you submitted on your admissions application.
 Thank you.

 Guidelines & Recommendations